 When is this undertaking required?

-An undertaking is required when applying for a Standard Individual Export Licence (SIEL) or Standard Individual Trade Control Licence issued by the UK's Export Control Organisation (ECO), part of the Department for Business, Energy and Industrial Strategy (BEIS).
+An undertaking is required when applying for a Standard Individual Export Licence (SIEL) or Standard Individual Trade Control Licence issued by the UK's Export Control Joint Unit (ECJU), part of the Department for International Trade (DIT).

-It is part of the supporting documentation for End-Use Control purposes which needs to be provided when submitting an export licence application via SPIRE to the ECO.
+It is part of the supporting documentation for End-Use Control purposes which needs to be provided when submitting an export licence application via SPIRE to the ECJU.
 Read more about End-Use Controls.

 What undertakings are available?